sblanck/MPAgenomics4Galaxy/README.md

 Then upload the 8 .CEL files with the galaxy upload tool.
 Be careful to choose the correct datatype (.cel) with the upload tool as galaxy may not auto-detect .CEL files.

 You also need to upload the four annotation files.
 Here again, you need to specify the file type for each annotation file  (.cdf, .ufl, .ugp, .acs) as galaxy may not auto-detect them.

+Finally, upload the 2 .csv files (normal-tumor file and response file)

 ### Preprocess and normalization